climategamechanger/climategamechanger.github.io/index.md

 As a first step toward defining the content, I have created a website with a first pass at a curriculum, structured as a set of modules, outcomes, readings, experiences, and assessments.
 The goal of the curriculum website is to provide an organizing framework, although I expect the current content to be modified drastically once more people are involved.
 Once we have made progress toward the desired curriculum, we will hopefully have a better idea about an appropriate pedagogy.

 The curriculum website is available at [http://climategamechanger.github.io/curriculum](http://climategamechanger.github.io/curriculum).

+As a first step toward defining the pedagogy, I've created a [short white paper proposing a set of game mechanics](http://bit.ly/2HCMv58).
+Your comments and suggestions are welcomed.